 Or, made in layers one-fourth inch thick and four inches long, with a layer of dried figs between, and when cold cut into diamonds, etc., or a layer of pineapple may be used.

-Here's how to vary the old fashioned chocolates recipes to make specialty chocolates and bonbons simply by adding food coloring and some common kitchen ingredients to the fondant:
+Here's how to make homemade chocolates by varying the old fashioned fondant recipes to make specialty chocolates and bonbons simply by adding food coloring and some common kitchen ingredients to the fondant:

 Same as plain cream fondant, except use 1 teaspoonful of cream of tartar to 1 pound of maple sugar.